solidi/learning-notes/interviews/career-tips.md

 ## THE REVEAL

 ### What attracted you to IT?
-- Being able to modify things, create things.
+- Being able to modify things, create things, in its our world.
+    - TV story being a kid.

 ### What’s the best career advice you received?
 - Don't be so purpose driven.